|Hunters Lodge||Self Catering||Flexible||2||5||1|

 Parking for 2 cars.

 It is a wonderful area for cycling and for walking.
-There is tennis in the village which is a 5 minute walk, and golf at Agon-Coutanville and the beaches are safe for children.
-There is swimming in Coutances and a 'water world' in St Lo.
-There are English Church Services on Sundays in Gratot, at the English Church.
-There is also a Christian Dior museum at Granville.
+There is tennis in the village which is a 5 minute walk, and golf at Agon-Coutanville and the beaches are safe ing in Coutances and a 'water world' in St Lo. .
 And of course a visit to Bayeaux to see the Tapestry and the Cathedral is a must.
+Granville is a working port and there plenty of seafood restaurants.
+There is also a Christian Dior museum here.
+Mont St Michel is only about 70 mls away via the motorway.
+Nearer to home you have the village of Hambye where there is a beautiful abbey situated in a most picturesque valley. (just 6 miles away)

 To beautiful sandy beaches on the west coast simply drive 30 minutes from the property and you are there.